 Rosario has a lovely way with ballads as can be heard in his sensitive and thoughtful interpretations of Tadd Dameron’s On a Misty Night, Bob Haggart’s What’s New and Michele Petrucciani’s lovely Home.

 Many other slow tunes are given a prominent place on his recordings.
 He even put out an early recording devoted entirely to standards such as Skylark, What is This Thing Called Love and Invitation that are interspersed with an original, four-part blues odyssey entitled Blues Connotation.
 It is his way of showing his conservancy with these musical forms and to pay homage to these strains within the Jazz tradition.

 Giuliani is in demand by movie composers such as Morricone, Umilani, and Ortolani and has a CD out entitled Tension that features his interpretation of Jazz themes from Italian movies.

-Many of his CD’s are highlighted in the following video and they represent a staggering body of high quality playing.
+Many of his CD’s are still available via online and retail sellers and collectively represent staggering body of high quality playing.
 Rosario Giuliani is a player of distinction who makes Jazz, in all its modern manifestations, an exciting adventure.